google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 ### Permission persistence

 The web app can continue to save changes to the file without prompting as long as the tab is open.
 Once a tab is closed, the site loses all access.
 The next time the user uses the web app, they will be re-prompted for access to the files.
-In the next few milestones, installed Progressive Web Apps (only) will also be able to save the handle to IndexedDB and persist access to handles across page reloads.
+In the next few versions of Chrome, installed Progressive Web Apps (only) will also be able to save the handle to IndexedDB and persist access to handles across page reloads.
 In this case, an icon will be shown in the omnibox as long as the app has write access to local files.

 ## Feedback {: #feedback }